aimms/how-to/Articles/420/420-horizon.rst

    It is not recommended to use this information as a primary source for current projects or documentation.
 Please refer to the latest documentation for up-to-date information.

 .. meta::
-   :keywords: LP model, Horizon, Composite table
+   :keywords: Horizon, past interval, planning interval, beyond interval, lag operator, lead operator, LP model, Composite table
-   :description: This AIMMS project illustrates the basic behavior of horizons in AIMMS.
+   :description: Illustrates how AIMMS horizons are structured into past, planning, and beyond sub-intervals and how lag/lead operators behave across those intervals.

 Direct download AIMMS Project :download:`Horizon.zip <model/Horizon.zip>`